Several scholarships are available to assist those with MS:

 A grant created by the Mastering Mountains Charitable Trust and MSNZ with the aim of:

-‘assisting people who have been diagnosed as having Multiple Sclerosis, to overcome a specific obstacle so that they can achieve a specific outdoor pursuit’.
+‘assisting people who have been diagnosed as having either Multiple Sclerosis or Functional Neurological Disorder, to overcome a specific obstacle so that they can achieve a specific outdoor pursuit’.

 Applicants are required to state: